ronaldteo/Diabetic-Prediction-SC1015-DataScience-Project/README.md

 Use median for bloodpressure, glucose and BMI<br>

 Task:<br>
-Clarify with tutor on balanced diabetic cases if it affects data (or maybe we do this as extra? then make comparison and present)
+Clarify with tutor on balanced diabetic cases if it affects data (or maybe we do this as extra? then make comparison and present)<br>
-Beyond course: Random forest, logistic regression Explain analysis
+Beyond course: Random forest, logistic regression<br>
+Resampling
+Explain analysis